-- Prior to enrolling in an online course, student must have a minimum cumulative grade point average of 2.5 or above.
-Any new transfer student who is planning on registering for an online class must have the minimum cumulative grade average of 2.5 or above from their transfer institution(s). - First-time, full-time freshmen, upon consultation with their academic advisor, may be allowed to register for no more than one online class in their second semester if their advisor is confident they have shown academic efficacy. - Sophomores and juniors, upon consultation with their advisor, may be allowed to register for no more than two online classes during any given semester. - Seniors, upon consultation with their advisor, may be allowed to register for up to but no more than three online classes during any given semester. - Students may not audit any online class. - Students, who register for an accelerated online class that begins in the second half of a given semester, and where the class credits put them at full-time status, may have all federal and state financial aid remain pending until attendance in the online class has been verified.
+- A minimum cumulative grade point average of 2.5 or above is required.
+A first semester transfer student must have the minimum cumulative grade average of 2.5 or above from their transfer institution(s). - Second semester freshmen must consult with their advisor before registering for any online classes. - Sophomores and juniors must consult with their advisor before registering for online class.
+They are encouraged to enroll in no more than two in one semester. - Seniors, upon consultation with their advisor, may be allowed to register for up to but no more than three online classes during any given semester. - Students may not audit any online class. - Students, who register for an accelerated online class that begins in the second half of a given semester, and where the class credits put them at full-time status, may have all federal and state financial aid remain pending until attendance in the online class has been verified.
 Students in this circumstance who do not attend the online class will still be liable for all full-time costs, but may no longer be eligible for full-time federal, state, or institutional grants, awards, or scholarships.
 Further, in accordance with University policy, as only full-time students may reside on campus, if a student is a resident and does not attend the online class, that student will have lost their full-time standing and will be required to move off campus.